Nairobi sheep disease

 The virus is a member of the genus Nairovirus of the family Bunyaviridae.
 Other members of the genus include Ganjam, Dugbe, Congo-Crimean haemorrhagic fever (CCHF) and Hazara viruses.
 These are transmitted by Ixodid ticks.
 Davies et al. (1978) observed that NSD appeared to be serologically identical with Ganjam virus isolated in several states in India, and subsequently in Sri Lanka.
 Further genetic and serological analyses have demonstrated that Ganjam virus is an Asian variant of NSD virus (Marczinke and Nichol, 2002; Yadav et al., 2011; Kuhn et al., 2016).
 Ganjam virus is transmitted by Haemaphysalis intermedia and probably other tick species, and has caused disease in man and also produces an NSD-like syndrome in sheep (Dandawate et al., 1969).
-After molecular biological studies, it is proposed that Ganjam virus is a strain of NSD virus (Marezinke and Nihol, 2002).
-These are difficult to arrange due to the problems of intercontinental movement and study of pathogenic viruses.

 The range of NSD may be greater than that already described.
 It can persist in a state of enzootic stability with no manifestation of clinical disease problems until susceptible animals are introduced.
 NSD occurs in those eco-climatic zones where continuous life cycles of the tick are possible, and not in the drier zones, where only single generations of the tick can occur.
-The range of the principal tick vector Rh. appendiculatus includes parts of the southern Sudan, Botswana, Mozambique, Zambia and South Africa.
-In many of these places, Rhipicephalus zambeziensis (a closely related species) predominates, and Rh. appendiculatus is less common in these drier areas.
+The range of the principal tick vector R. appendiculatus includes parts of the southern Sudan, Botswana, Mozambique, Zambia and South Africa.
+In many of these places, Rhipicephalus zambeziensis (a closely related species) predominates, and R. appendiculatus is less common in these drier areas.
 In addition, Haemaphysalis longicornis has recently been identified as a vector for NSD in China (Gong et al., 2015).
 This tick is present throughout the world, including eastern Asia, the USA, Australia, and New Zealand, and recent modelling work predicts its range could be even more extensive (Zhao et al., 2020).

 The disease causes periodic epizootics in most of the affected countries, which result in 50-75% losses in the flocks of the pastoralists involved.
 This has considerable socio-economic impact, for many groups rely almost entirely on the sale of small ruminants for their income.
 The epizootics appear to be triggered by climatic changes, which alter the microclimate in favour of increases in the tick vector populations.

 This disease is on the list of diseases notifiable to the World Organisation for Animal Health (OIE).
 The distribution section contains data from OIE's WAHID database on disease occurrence.
-Please see the AHPC library for further information on this disease from OIE, including the International Animal Health Code and the Manual of Standards for Diagnostic Tests and Vaccines.
-Also see the website: www.oie.int.
+For further information from OIE, see www.oie.int.

 Host AnimalsTop of page